ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** An unexpected internal server error has occurred.

-**Action:** Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x0109F ( 4255) idERR_ABORT_IDX_LIBRARY_NOT_FOUND Library file for external